jeancarl/tjbot-photo-booth/README.md

 	![](assets/createcontainer.png)

-1. Copy the service credentials for use later on in the object storage nodes in Node-RED running on both the TJBot and in IBM Bluemix.
+1. Copy the service credentials for use later on in the object storage nodes in Node-RED running on both the TJBot and in IBM Cloud.

 	![](assets/objectstorage.png)